 Let’s check out what the Live vs Muted states look like for each option.

 For being one of the most ubiquitous conferencing options, Zoom’s Live/Muted microphone status is arguably the least evident of the three.
-Where most video conferencing apps center their key features at the bottom of the screen for easy access, Zoom’s microphone and video control options sit in the lower left hand corner of the screen, and are the same white icon on dark grey background as every other button save for the “End” button and, oddly, the “Present” button.
+Where most video conferencing apps center their key features at the bottom of the screen for easy access, Zoom’s microphone and video control options sit in the lower left-hand corner of the screen and are the same white icon on a dark grey background as every other button save for the “End” button and, oddly, the “Present” button.

 GoToMeeting and Google Meet both took a similar approach and placed the less frequently used tools in the upper right of the screen while keeping the “big three” (microphone, camera, and leave call) plus the presentation function centered at the bottom of the interface.
 One especially nice touch was the decision to group the microphone, camera, and presentation buttons together and insert a small divider bar between those buttons and the leave call button.